Ghetts: 2010–13: The Calm Before the Storm and non-album projects

-2011–2012: Non-album projects

-Ghetto's "Sing For Me (Electro Remix)"; produced by Rude Kid had attention from the mainstream market.
-The single was signed by All Around the World Productions, who specialise in electronic dance music and were home to acts such as N-Dubz and Cascada.
 On 21 February 2011, Grime Daily uploaded the official video of a song titled "Who's on the Panel".
 The song is directed at the MTV Base panel who presented the "Best of the Best: UK MCs 2010" show on Sunday, 20 February 2011.
 Ghetts was not in the list, and "vowed to make a track sending for the panel who cast the list and also vowed to shoot a video and have it on YouTube in the morning."
 The song and video was finished the next day, premiering on Kiss 100 the day before the video upload.
 On 25 February 2011, the song was made available to download on iTunes, along with another song titled "I Told Ya" featuring Rapid – which also had a video shot and uploaded by GrimeDaily on 24 February 2011.
 Ghetts collaborated with Cher Lloyd on her record "Dub on the Track" in 2011.
 He featured on Clement Marfo & The Frontline's single "Overtime".
 He released the single "On A Level" in late 2011.
 The official remix features Scorcher, Kano, and Wretch 32.

-2010–2014: Rebel with a Cause
+2013–2014: Rebel with a Cause

-Ghetts' long-awaited debut album Rebel with a Cause was released on 10 March 2014 on the independent label Disrupt.
-The album campaign started with a spoken word video "Definition of a rebel", followed by the non-album single "The Cypher" which was released on 28 July 2013 and features all personas and elements of Ghetts' personality.
+Ghetts' debut album Rebel with a Cause was released on 10 March 2014 on the independent label Disrupt.
+The album campaign started with a spoken word video "Definition of a rebel", followed by the non-album single "The Cypher" which was released on 28 July 2013.
 The track peaked at number 9 in the iTunes hip-hop charts.
 The album's lead single "Rebel" became available to download when you pre-order the album from 2 February onwards.

 On 19 September, US singer Chris Brown co-signed East London MC Ghetts and shared the video for his track "Feel Inside" declaring "What Ya'll Think?'.

 Ghetts had reportedly recorded more than 150 songs for the album (with some footage of his demos found on YouTube).
 Release dates for Rebel with a Cause dated back from 2010; reportedly, it was meant to have been released after his mixtape The Calm Before The Storm.
 Unknown to many, the album was originally called The Justifications of J. Clarke, but in a 2010 interview with SBTV, he stated that he wasn't ready to have made an album of that manner.